orbit-love/orbit-model/README.md

 > "Jennifer has come to the last 5 meetups and next month she's hosting her own.
 In addition, she just published a blog post about how to install our package on Linux.
 Her love is increasing fast this year!"

-People have different degrees of love for each of the communities that they participate in, so love is measured on a community-by-community basis.
+Members have different degrees of love for each of the communities that they participate in, so love is measured on a community-by-community basis.
 I might have high love for the running club I help organize but relatively low love for my neighborhood association where I usually skip the meetings.

 Knowing the love of your community members helps you decide what opportunities you should be offering them, ranging from those that require a large amount of time and responsibility down to simpler contributions that they can make in a few minutes.
 The more inline your offer is with the community member's current engagement level, the more likely they are to take you up on it.

+> On the visual canvas of the Orbit Model, love is represented by distance from the center of the solar system.
+The more love, the closer to the center.

 ### Measuring love